csankhala/OrderService/README.md

 Acceptance Criteria:

-- When I add products to my shopping cart and proceed to checkout, the order service should subscribe to the "cart-updated" Kafka topic.
+- When I add products to my shopping cart and proceed to checkout, the order service should subscribe to the "cart-checkout" Kafka topic.

-- The order service should process incoming messages from the "cart-updated" topic to create a new order.
+- The order service should process incoming messages from the "cart-checkout" topic to create a new order.

 - The order service should use the product catalog service to retrieve product information for each item in the order.